Is It Worth Grading Sports Cards in 2026?

 Is it worth grading a PSA 8 card?

 Rarely.
-PSA 8s carry minimal premium over raw on most modern cards — often $5–15 above raw value, which doesn’t cover $45-50 in fees.
+PSA 8s carry minimal premium over raw on most modern cards — often $5–15 above raw value, which doesn’t come close to covering the current ~$95-110 all-in cost at Regular tier.
 The exception is vintage cards where even PSA 8 population is low and demand is high.

-What PSA grade is needed to make grading profitable?
+What PSA grade is needed to make grading profitable right now?

-As a rule of thumb, you need a PSA 9 worth $150+ or a PSA 10 worth $300+ to justify Value tier fees with meaningful profit.
+With Regular as the current entry tier, you generally need a PSA 9 worth $300+ or a PSA 10 worth $600+ to justify the fee with meaningful profit.
 Calculate this before submitting using recent eBay sold listings.
+These thresholds will drop once PSA’s Value tiers reopen.

 How long does PSA grading take in 2026?